PiOven/builder/README.md

 # Pi Builder

-A script to automate building of a configured Raspberry Pi
+A script to automate headless building of a configured Raspberry Pi

+# Features

+- Use any OS that you have the `.img` for
+- Secures the Pi by removing the `pi` username and logs in with an SSH key or random password
+- Allow creation of any number of identical devices
+- Configure networking - can connect to a WiFi and set a static IP address
+- Install Docker to the Pi
+- Configure the GPU networking - reduce allocation of video memory if using as a headless server
+- Sends an email when the Pi is set up
+- Checks for and installs software updates on a daily basis

 # Config